Patagonia R1 TechFace Hoody

 Fit and Sizing

-I ordered my usual men’s size large in the R1 TechFace Hoody and found it to fit surprisingly generously given the “slim” designation.
-I wouldn’t go as far as calling it boxy, but I think “relaxed” is a more appropriate moniker.
-This can be a good thing for those who plan to layer underneath—I was able to wear a lightweight fleece as a baselayer and throw on my Patagonia Torrentshell 3L overtop when the weather turned—but it’s not a great next-to-skin layer (the baggier fit doesn’t wick moisture as well as a more fitted piece).
+I ordered my usual men’s size large in the R1 TechFace Hoody and found it to be roomier than expected given the “slim” designation.
+I wouldn’t go as far as calling it boxy, and it does seem trimmer than the past-generation version, but I think “relaxed” is a more appropriate moniker.
+This can be a good thing for those who plan to layer underneath—I was able to wear a lightweight fleece (the Rab Tecton Hoody) as a baselayer and throw on my Arc’teryx Alpha SV hardshell overtop when the weather turned—but it’s not a great next-to-skin layer (the baggier fit doesn’t wick moisture as well as a more fitted piece).
 That said, the jacket is the perfect length at the arms, waist, and shoulders for me, and the healthy dose of spandex and articulated patterning add a nice dose of stretch that makes it very easy to move around in.

 Sustainability

 As expected from the brand, the R1 TechFace Hoody embodies Patagonia’s strong focus on sustainability.
 In addition to using mostly recycled materials for the shell fabric, Patagonia also opted for solution dyeing to create the colorways, which requires considerably less water usage and carbon emissions than standard dyeing practices.
-The hoody is also Fair Trade Certified, which indicates that Patagonia put extra money into production to help ensure workers are compensated fairly and can fund community projects, healthcare programs, and more (you can read more about the program here).
-Finally, Patagonia switched to a PFC/PFAS-free DWR finish with the latest update, which forgoes the use of harmful perfluorinated chemicals.
+The hoody is also Fair Trade-certified, which indicates that Patagonia put extra money into production to help ensure workers are compensated fairly and can fund community projects, healthcare programs, and more (you can read more about the program here).
+Finally, the jacket is bluesign-approved, meaning it meets strict safety and environmental requirements, and boasts a PFAS-free DWR finish that forgoes the use of harmful “forever chemicals” that are notorious for their inability to break down over time.

-We brought the men’s R1 TechFace Hoody into the Yukon and B.C. backcountries for testing, but the R1 collection includes a number of other variations.
-It’s also sold in a non-hooded version for $20 less and a 2.9-ounce drop in weight, although given the jacket’s climbing intentions, we think it’s worth spending up for the hoody.
-On the women’s side, the CrossStrata bears a very strong resemblance to the R1 TechFace and is offered in a few different styles: the R1 CrossStrata Pullover ($149), R1 CrossStrata Jacket ($169), and R1 CrossStrata Hoody ($189).
-However, despite a similar overall construction (including the same mix of materials), the women’s CrossStrata Hoody boasts a stretch fabric at the shoulders for added range of movement, has a lower-profile hood that’s not designed to fit over a helmet, features an additional drop-in pocket inside the external chest pocket, and has only partial elastic around the cuffs.
+We brought the R1 TechFace Hoody into the B.C. backcountry for testing, and the R1 collection includes a number of other variations.
+It’s also sold in a non-hooded version for $20 less and a 2.3-ounce drop in weight, although given the jacket’s climbing intentions, we think it’s worth spending up for the hoody.
+On the women’s side, the CrossStrata bears a very strong resemblance to the R1 TechFace and is offered in two different styles: the R1 CrossStrata Jacket ($169) and R1 CrossStrata Hoody ($189).
+Despite a similar overall construction (including the same mix of materials), the women’s CrossStrata Hoody boasts a stretch fabric at the shoulders for added range of movement, has a lower-profile hood that’s not designed to fit over a helmet, features an additional drop-in pocket inside the external chest pocket, and has only partial elastic around the cuffs.

-Patagonia R1 TechFace Hoody (hiking on ridgeline 2)
+Patagonia R1 TechFace Hoody (wide shot in backcountry)

 AnchorWhat We Like